catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 2. The user generates a secret locally, and sends a `btc_getRefundTx` request to the Guardian.
 The Guardian will verify the request and return a refund transaction with the Guardian signature.
 3. The user verifies the refund transaction and signature.
 4. The user sends a `btc_submitDeposit` request to the Guardian, which contains the signed funding transaction.
 The Guardian will verify and store this transaction if valid (the signature from the funding transaction is used to verify the user).
 5. The Relayer will broadcast the transaction.
-The user will only be able to use their Instant Wallet once the funding transaction is confirmed.
+The user will only be able to use their Instant Account once the funding transaction is confirmed.
 They should not send additional funding requests until this process is completed.

 **Funding a non-empty wallet**

 1. The user fetches the current wallet status using the `btc_getWallet` method.
 2. The user constructs a transaction which contains the current funding UTXO as the inital input.
-The initial output address must be that of the Instant Wallet.
+The initial output address must be that of the Instant Account.
 The user will need to sign all inputs except the first one.
 ```json
 {
     "input": {